 We continue to install PURE EPTM Systems at centers of excellence for clinical evaluation under our market development plan.
-The PURE EPTM System has been utilized at numerous institutions, including Mayo Clinic campuses in Arizona, Florida and Minnesota; the University of Pennsylvania Hospital in Philadelphia, Pennsylvania; Overland Park Regional Medical System in Overland Park, Kansas; Deborah Heart and Lung Center in Browns Mills, New Jersey; St. Elizabeth's Medical Center in Boston, Massachusetts; Medical City Heart Hospital in Dallas, Texas; Beth Israel Deaconess Medical Center (BIDMC) in Boston, Massachusetts, a teaching hospital of Harvard Medical School; Methodist Hospital in San Antonio, Texas; Houston Methodist Hospital; Medical City North Hills in North Richland Hills; and Westside Regional Medical Center in Plantation, Florida.
+The PURE EPTM System has been utilized at numerous institutions, including Mayo Clinic campuses in Arizona, Florida and Minnesota; the University of Pennsylvania Hospital in Philadelphia, Pennsylvania; Overland Park Regional Medical System in Overland Park, Kansas; Deborah Heart and Lung Center in Browns Mills, New Jersey; St. Elizabeth's Medical Center in Boston, Massachusetts; Medical City Heart Hospital in Dallas, Texas; Beth Israel Deaconess Medical Center (BIDMC) in Boston, Massachusetts, a teaching hospital of Harvard Medical School; Methodist Hospital in San Antonio, Texas; Houston Methodist Hospital; Medical City North Hills in North Richland Hills; Cleveland Clinic; and Westside Regional Medical Center in Plantation, Florida.

-To date, more than 2,257 patient procedures have been conducted with the PURE EPTM System by more than 76 electrophysiologists across seventeen different clinical sites in the United States.
+To date, more than 2,500 patient procedures have been conducted with the PURE EPTM System by more than 75 electrophysiologists across seventeen different clinical sites in the United States.

 In addition to clinical evaluation, we have conducted pre-clinical evaluation with the PURE EPTM System under several protocols.
 At Mayo Clinic in Rochester, Minnesota, we have performed twenty-seven experiments (including novel research programs such as Artificial Intelligence, or AI, and repolarization) in various animal models; we also conducted a pre-clinical study at the Mount Sinai Hospital in New York, New York, with an emphasis on the VT model; and six experiments to date during a study at the University of Pennsylvania.
-We intend to continue additional research and development studies with our technology at Mayo Clinic, the University of Pennsylvania and other national centers.
+We intend to continue additional research and development studies with our technology at Mayo Clinic and other national centers.

 In September 2021, we announced that we entered into a manufacturing and professional services agreement with Plexus Corp ("Plexus") (Nasdaq: PLXS).
-Under the terms of the agreement, Plexus will manufacture the PURE EPTM System and develop a new product pipeline for our subsidiary, ViralClear.
+Under the terms of the agreement, Plexus will manufacture the PURE EPTM System.